2nd and 4th Saturdays – 10 a.m.

 Watch the Livestream

-The museum is open and hosting Coffee and Conversation events in a safe and socially distanced manner.
+The museum is open and hosting Coffee and Conversation events.
 However, if you prefer to watch from home, we invite you to tune in via our YouTube livestream.

 Coffee and Conversation Archive